AndroidPillars/React-Native/CHAPTER-2.md

 - The Flex Box system is considered from how we layout some number of child elements that   has own number of common parent.
 - We use this to position mulitple elements with a common parent.
+- For Parent we use -> alignItems, justifyContent and flexDirection
-- For Child -> flex, alignSelf
+- For Child we use -> flex, alignSelf

 # Position